ArjenKorevaar/openhab-addons/bundles/org.openhab.binding.raspberrypipwm/README.md

 Before you run openHAB as root, please make sure you understand the risks and implications.
 To run openHAB as root (assuming you use systemd):

-- edit the file /usr/lib/systemd/system/openhab2.service and change to User and Group to root
+- edit the file /usr/lib/systemd/system/openhab.service and change to User and Group to root
 - reload the daemon settings with systemctl daemon-reload
-- restart openHAB with systemctl restart openhab2
+- restart openHAB with systemctl restart openhab

 ## Thing Configuration

-### Hardware PWM pin
+### Hardware PWM

 | Parameter                 | Name                      | Description                                    | Required | Default |
 |---------------------------|---------------------------|------------------------------------------------|----------|---------|